department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/non-college-degree-programs.md

 title: Non-College Degree Programs | Veterans Affairs
 heading: Non-College Degree Programs
 display_title: Non-College Degree Programs
 description: Learn about ways to use the GI Bill to pay for professional training and trade skills like HVAC repair, truck driving, or Emergency Medical Technician (EMT).
-Qualified Veterans, Servicembers, and Dependents may be able to get money for tuition, books, and supplies.
+Qualified Veterans, service members, and dependents may be able to get money for tuition, books, and supplies.
 keywords: n/a
 concurrence: incomplete
 plainlanguage: 11-22-16 certified in compliance with the Plain Writing Act